AbdElRhman8Magdy/AlMatar/Readme.md

-# E2E Playwright Automation - Saucedemo
+# AlMatar Playwright Automation

-This project demonstrates an end-to-end test automation framework built using **Playwright with TypeScript** for [AlMatar](https://www.Almatar.com), focusing on a complete purchase flow.
+This project demonstrates an end-to-end test automation framework built using **Playwright with TypeScript** for [AlMatar](https://www.Almatar.com), focusing on a complete Search flow.

 ---